RTWA/WebApps-Docs/configuration/application-settings.md

 ### Enable Error Reporting

 If you enable this option, your WebApps installation will report any crashes or issues to the WebApps team using a product called [Sentry](https://sentry.io).
-Please refer to the [Sentry Privacy Policy](https://sentry.io/privacy/) and the [Error Reporting](application-settings.md) section of the [WebApps Privacy Policy](application-settings.md).
+Please refer to the [Sentry Privacy Policy](https://sentry.io/privacy/) and the [WebApps Privacy Policy](../policies/app-privacy.md).

 ### Theme Colour